 Looking for a great place to witness the total solar eclipse on Monday, Aug.
 21?
 You’ve come to the right place.
-Downtown Kansas City will be home to five public watch parties and a Mural + Creativity Festival.
+Downtown Kansas City will be home to six public watch parties and a Mural + Creativity Festival.

 You can get the complete Downtown low-down at kceclipse2017.com, courtesy of the Downtown Council’s Tactical Urbanism group.